mckees/checkbox-opencl-regression/README.md

-# Welcome to the Checkbox Kivu project!
+# Welcome to the Checkbox OpenCL project!

-This repository contains the Checkbox Kivu Provider (Kivu-specific test cases and test plans for [Checkbox]) as well as everything that is required to build the [checkbox-kivu-classic] snap in the snapstore.
+This repository contains the Checkbox OpenCL Provider (OpenCL-specific test cases and test plans for [Checkbox]) as well as everything that is required to build the [checkbox-opencl-regression] snap in the snapstore.

-# Checkbox Kivu Provider
+# Checkbox OpenCL Provider

-Located in the `checkbox-provider-kivu` directory, it contains:
+Located in the `checkbox-provider-opencl` directory, it contains:

 - the test cases (also called "jobs" in the Checkbox jargon) and test plans to be run by Checkbox (in the `units` directory)

+## PENDING
+The following will be updated later but currently still contain data from the checkbox-kivu project
 - the scripts required by some of the test cases (in the `bin` directory)
 - the data (sample video, HTML pages) required by some of the test cases (in the `data` directory)
 - unit tests for the scripts (in the `tests` directory)

 # Requirements

-- Ubuntu Jammy (22.04)
+- Ubuntu Jammy or Noble (22.04/24.04)
-- Chromium browser
 - Supported hardware platforms:
   - Intel platforms with recent GPU (>= Broadwell)
-  - AMD platform with Radeon GPU
-- At least 1 active display (typically, a laptop with closed lid will not work)

 # Installation